Simplicial Convolutional Filters: Applications

 We then computed the PageRank results of all edges with a Chebyshev filter of order 61 and obtained the norms of their three components in the absolute and relative senses.
 From Fig. \ref{fig:london_pr_norm_comp}, we can identify the most influential streets (dark grey) in the network, as the indicator flow on these streets induce a PageRank vector with the largest total norm.
 The streets (green) that have the biggest influence on the gradient space are the ones on which a traffic change leads to congestion on the intersections as the traffic flows on them have a large divergence.
 The red streets induce the most impact on the harmonic space and the blues ones on the curl space, where the traffic flows tend to induce a global or local cyclic flow, thus a small chance of congestion.
 The influences are measured in a relative sense in the bottom figures, and we notice that most streets would not cause a large influence on the curl space.

-Lastly, we showed the PageRank results of four edges to see where the influences happen in Fig. \ref{fig:london_pr_results_examples}.
-First, we observe that edges have the largest influence on themselves as a flow change on one street usually affects itself the most.
-Edge 19 (top left), sitting in the cut space, induces large influences, containing mostly gradient components as shown in Fig. \ref{fig:london_pr_norm_comp}, on the surrounding edges to which congestion on edge 19 would spread.
-Edge 27 (top right) has large influences on the edges which form 1-dimensional "holes" \cite{lim2015hodge}, containing mostly harmonic components, saying that a traffic change on edge 27 would less likely cause congestion.
+Finally, we show the simplicial PageRank vector of four edges to assess where their influences are concentrated in Fig. \ref{fig:london_pr_results_examples}.
+Edge 19 (top left), sitting in the {gradient} space, has a large influence in terms of gradient flow components on the surrounding edges to which congestion on edge 19 would spread, as shown in Fig. \ref{fig:london_pr_norm_comp}.
+Edge 27 (top right) has a large influence on edges that form 1-dimensional ``hole'' \cite{lim2015hodge}, containing mostly harmonic components.
+This may imply that a traffic change on edge 27 would less likely cause congestion.
 Edge 45 (bottom left), whose PageRank result has a large total norm, as seen in Fig. \ref{fig:london_pr_norm_comp}, acts similar as edge 27.
 Edge 96 (bottom right) induces smaller influences than the other three, but they reach further in the network.
-The most influenced edges are its direct upper neighbours, as also seen in the bottom (blue) of Fig. \ref{fig:london_pr_norm_comp}, where congestion would rather not happen.
-Thus, we can use simplicial filters to implement a PageRank operator for an optimal traffic network design or control.
+The most influenced edges are its direct upper neighbors, as also seen in the bottom (blue) of Fig. \ref{fig:london_pr_norm_comp}, where congestion would rather not happen.